An In-Depth Look at Platelet Rich Plasma Therapy | NW Regen

 PRP Process

-PRP treatment is an advanced form of non-surgical, regenerative joint injection therapy that uses the growth factors and proteins found in the platelets of blood.
+Platelet Rich Plasma Therapy is an advanced form of non-surgical, regenerative joint injection therapy that uses the growth factors and proteins found in the platelets of blood.
 Through PRP, we can regulate inflammation, promote new blood supply, stimulate new cellular growth, and signal local stem cells to repair damaged tissues, ligaments, tendons, and joints.

 The term PRP was introduced in the 1970s to describe a preparation of greatly concentrated platelets in plasma, removing all other cells found in the blood.
 In essence, once the red and white blood cells are removed from the blood, leaving only the plasma (the yellowish liquid containing proteins, glucose, and clotting factors) and the concentrated platelets, you have PRP.